ASE-Workshop-2023/tutorial/_episodes/04-building-manipulating-atoms.md

 show(g2_n2)
 ~~~
 { .python}

+TODO: look at the type to show it is `Atoms`

 And it's just as easy to get a buckyball!
 This feature is very useful for testing and trying things out.